HicResearch/TREEHOOSE/doc/deployment/Testing.md

 - A notification is received when a researcher requests egress
 - An information governor (IG) can launch a workspace with access to all egress requests
-- An IF can approve or deny an egress request
+- An IG can approve or deny an egress request
 - If an IF approves a request a notification is sent to the IT administrator
 - The IT admin can approve or deny an egress request
 - If the IT admin approves the request the IG can download the egressed files in the egress app